ryancheley/djangocon-us-2025/presentation/slides/05a-current-state.md

 A DBA looking at this table has no idea what these calculate or why they matter.

+--

+.pain-point[
+**Mystery Fields**
+]

+???

-This is the root of our problem - the database itself contains no business context.
+What do these cryptic names actually mean?
+This is the **root** of our problem - the database itself contains no business context.